hazem-antar/BlackJack-Reinforcement-Learning/3D Navigation/README.md

 env = UnityEnvironment(file_name="./Banana_Windows_x86_64/Banana.exe")
 ```

-3. Run the `Navigation_Project.ipynb` notebook to either train the DQN agent or use the already trained model weights in the file `model.pth`.
+3. Run the `Navigation_Project.ipynb` notebook to either train the DQN agent from scratch or use the already trained model weights in the file `model.pth`.

 4. You can see how trained agent move in environment by running the last cell in the notebook.